netzob/netzob/README.rst

   $ python3 --version
   Python 3.8.10

-Netzob is provided with its ``setup.py``.
-This file defines what and how to install the project on a python hosting OS.
-This file depends on ``setuptools`` which like few other modules cannot be automatically installed.

 You have to install the following system dependencies::

   $ apt-get install -y python3 python3-dev python3-setuptools build-essential libpcap-dev libgraph-easy-perl libffi-dev